 Every winter, Wanaka becomes so crowded because everyone’s flying here just to enjoy the white powders.
 In fact, you’ll find ski equipment rental stores literally everywhere across the town, much like a convenience store.

-Treble Cone is located 40 minutes drive from Wanaka town, and they also have shuttle buses to carry you to and from if you don’t have a car.
+Treble Cone is located 40 minutes drive from Wanaka town near the peaks of Mt Aspiring National Park.
+They also have shuttle buses to carry you to and from if you don’t have a car.
 You’ll have to pay for it of course.

 Have Fun in Puzzling World